cloudera/hue/CONTRIBUTING.md

 It is flexible:

 * **Github Pull request**
-Prefered way.
+Preferred way.
 Just post the [pull request](https://github.com/cloudera/hue/pulls) and reviewers will start from there.
-The CI will run a bsic set of tests for you.
+The CI will run a basic set of tests for you.

 * **Review Board**
 For large changes.
 Create an account on Hue's [Review Board](https://review.cloudera.org/groups/hue).